MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 #### Minimize data transfer

 Ensure that data is close to the client.
-Data proximity reduces network travel, speeding up access and optimizing costs.
+Data proximity reduces network travel, which speeds up access and optimizes costs.
 Choose the appropriate storage location.
 Select a location that's closest to where most network packets are going.
 Consider the benefits of caching to minimize data transfer.

 A content delivery network can store frequently read static data closer to users.
 It reduces data movement across the network and helps offload bandwidth usage.